saptarshiguha/mozaws/mozaws/README.md

 ```sh
     cl <- aws.step.run(cl, "s3://sguhaoutput/tmp/one/sh-driver.sh", name="R Job", wait=TRUE)
 ```
 (4).
-The code will continue the job fails or succeeds.
+The R console will wait  till the job fails or succeeds.
 Upon completion, you can check the status of the job.